Learning how to make money with an online referral program isn’t rocket science.

 Why?
 It ultimately comes down to trust.

-According to the 2015 Nielsen Trust In Advertising Report, word-of-mouth is the most trusted form of marketing on the planet.
+According to a Nielsen Trust In Advertising Report, word-of-mouth is the most trusted form of marketing on the planet.
 Some 83% of respondents said they trust recommendations from people they know.

 If your friend recommended something based on their own positive experience, versus an advertisement, what would you pay more attention to?

 I’m guessing you’d listen to your friend!
 They use the product, you trust them, and they are recommending it.
 Makes sense.

 How Do Referral Programs Work?